Itchen Bridge: Construction

-The ceremonial start of construction took place on 22 March 1974 with the Mayor of Southampton driving the first pile.
+The ceremonial start of construction took place on 22 March 1974, with the Mayor of Southampton driving the first pile.
 Along with basic site preparation, the first job was the construction of two jetties, one from each bank, to the position in the Itchen where the two piers in the river would be built.
-The jetty from the east bank was built first with the one on the west bank being delayed by the need to fill in an area of shallow water known as the Chapel Inlet.
+The jetty from the east bank was built first; the one on the west bank was delayed by the need to fill in an area of shallow water known as the Chapel Inlet.

 Once preparation was complete 100 ft long piles were driven into the ground.
 Transport limitations meant the piles had to be brought in 50 ft sections before being welded together onsite.
 The piling process on the east bank of the Itchen was delayed by the piles hitting the remains of a jetty which had to be partially removed.
-Meanwhile on the west side delays were caused after construction disturbed a poorly documented system of sewers.
+Meanwhile, on the west side delays were caused after construction disturbed a poorly documented system of sewers.

 Once the piling was complete pile caps were added and the bridge supports constructed on top of them.
 From the top of the bridge supports cantilevered arms were then constructed outwards.
 They were constructed symmetrically in both directions at once in order to keep the weight on the supports balanced.
 Once the cantilevered arms were complete the sections that spanned the gap between them were cast from concrete in the form of box beams on top of the arms before being moved into place on hydraulic bogies suspended from girders.
 In order to balance the weight large concrete blocks were placed on the opposite arm.
 During this period work was slowed by the 1976 British Isles heat wave and subsequent rains.